Progress report for FW20-362

 We made some adjustments to our study from our original proposal during our first year of implementation:

--using RFID tags and conducting monthly weight checks turned out not to be successful on our farm with our current infrastructure.
-There was a significant number of RFID tags that came out of the pigs ear.
-We spent a bunch of time troubleshooting with the manufacturer but were unable to increase retention rate of RFID's.
-So, we switched to analog ear tags for animal identification with allows us to visually (by color) distinguish litters as well as by number.
+-In year one we realized that using RFID tags and conducting monthly weight checks would be challenging on our farm with our current infrastructure.
+There was a significant retention issue with the RFID tags.
+We switched to analog ear tags for animal identification with allows us to visually (by color) distinguish litters as well as by number.
 Measuring weight in the field turned out to be too time consuming.
 Without the ability to coral the pigs, we couldn't efficiently move them through the scale.
 We will shift the weight monitoring to the barn area where additional infrastructure allows us to create shoots and gates for efficient movement through a scale.

-- using veterinary lab service for all fecal testing was not affordable, once we realized the large volume of sampling that would need to be done to understand variations within age groups by individual and variations between age groups.
+- In year one we realized that using veterinary lab service for all fecal testing was not affordable, once we realized the large volume of sampling that would need to be done to understand variations within age groups by individual and variations between age groups.
 We pivoted instead to teaching ourselves to do fecal testing and acquiring the necessary equipment to do so.
 We purchased a centrifuge, test tubes, mcmaster slides, flotation solution and a microscope.
 The microscope might need to be upgraded for increased resolution.
 We worked with a veterinary student to take samples and provide analysis.

-- we increased the scope and timeline for construction of aerated compost facility so focused in year one on pig fecal testing and monitoring and in year two will teach ourselves methodology for monitoring parasite presence in soils and composts.
+- In year one we increased the scope and timeline for construction of aerated compost facility so focused in year one on pig fecal testing and monitoring and in year two will complete construction of the composting facility and year three teach ourselves methodology for monitoring parasite presence in soils and composts.